On this list, you’ll find the 4 best Windows hosting options tested as well as some pointers to help you choose the right one.

 - Support for the majority of programming languages and scripts, including ASP, ASP.NET 2.0 (3.5, 4.0, & 4.7), PHP, SSICurl, GD Library, MVC 5.0, & AJAX.

-Basically, HostGator is the best Windows hosting option to start developing ASP.NET sites and apps, as well as other Windows-based applications.
-At affordable rates too.
+Basically, HostGator is the best Windows hosting option to start developing ASP.NET sites and apps, as well as any other Windows-based application.
+At an affordable price too.

-Both plans offer unlimited storage, bandwidth, as well as databases, so the actual resources are not very clear.
+Both plans offer unlimited disk space, databases, email addresses, and unmetered bandwidth, so the actual resources are not very clear.
 There are a couple of differences though:

 - Personal only allows hosting 1 website/application.